-In 1991 Phil Kahl and Billie Armstrong set of to Zimbabwe to do just that.
-Currently they are painstakingly going through hundreds of hours of video recordings and thousands of still photographs to produce a detailed ethogram of the African elephant.
-When its published, their ethogram will be the most comprehensive description on the signals of African elephants.
+In 1991 Phil Kahl and Billie Armstrong set off to Zimbabwe to film elephants and document their behavior.
+For years afterwards they went through hundreds of hours of video recordings and thousands of still photographs with the goal to produce a detailed ethogram of the African elephant.
+Unfortunately Phil Kahl passed away in late 2012, before this tremendous task was completed.

 Substantial number of different displays